 Yes!
 It’s a great idea to gift an ALA membership to a colleague, especially an LIS student who will then be able to attend Midwinter Virtual at no cost.
 Just complete this Gift Membership Application Form with the recipients’ information and corresponding payment information.
 Note: To ensure ALA sufficient time to activate the giftee's membership, completed applications must be received no later than Monday, January 11, 2021.

 How can I participate if I've been laid off or furloughed from my library?

-If you’ve recently been furloughed, laid off, or are experiencing a reduction of paid work hours, we invite you to join us for no cost at all.
+If you’ve recently been furloughed, laid off, or are experiencing a reduction of paid work hours, ALA members are invited to join us for no cost at all.
 During the registration process, you can indicate your circumstance to receive your complimentary registration.

 What do I do if I transferred my Annual Conference registration to the Midwinter Virtual event?

 Nothing!
-You will receive a registration confirmation via email on November 5, 2020.
+You should have received a registration confirmation via email on November 5, 2020.
 If you didn't receive the email please contact [email protected] to request another confirmation.

 How can I register a group of people?

 If you’d like to register a group of people, ALA is offering a ‘Register 5 People and get 1 Free Registration' option.
-Simply begin the registration process by signing in with the first person you’d like to register, then click the "Add Another" button on the Review Information page to add each person in your group.
+To register a group, begin by signing in with the first person you’d like to register, then click the "Add Another" button on the Review Information page to add each subsequent registrant.
 Once you've completed registration for everyone in your group, click "Finish" on the Review page.
 Note: You will need to enter a unique email address for each person in your group so that they will be able to access the virtual event.

 Also, when registering the group of six, the free registration will be reflected on the Payment page.
-The total cost for all of the registrations can be paid via Credit Card, Purchase Order, or Check.
-If paying by check, please include the check number in the Purchase Order Number box.
+The total cost for all five registrants can be paid via credit card, purchase order, or check.
+If paying by check, please include the check number in the purchase order number box.